MSiam/MMC-MultiscaleMemory/README.md

 * Multiscale Memory Stacked: swin-msqry-mem-nobidir

 ## Evaluation
 Only use "_adaptive" if GPU memory does not fit.
-Otherwise use remove it for the decoder type
+Otherwise remove it for the decoder type to become only "multiscale_query_memory_nobidir"

 * Youtube Objects
 ```